 Up until the annunciation, as Kappes correctly teaches, many “purifying” events happened to the Theotokos.
 Before she was even conceived, the Virgin’s parents lived faithfully.
 They then had a dispassionate conception.
 She since then had increasingly cooperated with the grace of God, one extremely important moment being her entrance in the Temple at the age of three.
 The point of the annunciation, where God became incarnate, was the ultimate and most complete cooperation with God possible—something that only an all-holy woman would be capable of.

 What Tsirpanlis’ treatment lacks, for good reason, is Kappes’ personal interpretation of “prepurification’s” meaning.
 Kappes’ personal rendering, for some unexplained reason, is that only when the Theotokos receives “purification” this must mean she did not have original sin.
-This is absurdly eisegetical.
+This is eisegetical.
 It is not like other saints were not purified.
 Hence, Kappes can say something completely true about Cabasilas’ treatment of prepurification (that it was an increase of grace), but then by adding a fundamental falsehood (or in his supporters’ cases, even more falsehoods), he distorts’ Cabasilas’ treatment which explicitly taught the Theotokos had original sin.

 It is precisely this paradigm that connects all the Patristics on the issue of Mary’s purification and her turning from the passions.
 By understanding this paradigm, we can harmonize the fathers instead of, like Kappes, conflating saints with heretics.
 This is why the saints, like Augustine, can teach the purification doctrine, but also explicitly teach the Virgin was conceived in original sin.

 Conclusion.
 Perhaps I have identified the key difference between Kappes and the Orthodox on the issue of Mary’s purification.
-Kappes pursues a ruthless epistemology of doctrinal development, which begins with a modern “infallible” teaching and works backwards.
+Kappes pursues an epistemology of doctrinal development, which begins with a modern “infallible” teaching and works backwards.
 This is ironically a self-validating epistemology that a more careful interpreter would be able to employ in defense of the Immaculate Conception to much greater effect.
-Kappes makes so many fundamental interpretive errors and speculative leaps that he essentially discredits his own position.
+Kappes makes so many fundamental interpretive errors and speculative leaps that he unintentionally discredits his own position.
 For this reason, there is a danger that someone else takes his ideas, removes the obvious problems, and recycles it just as Kappes did with Jugie.

 The Orthodox, like Tsirpanlis, work from a different epistemology.
 Our presupposition is that the fathers fundamentally agree.
 Tsirpanlis, in fact, argues the Saint John Chrysostom’s “low Mariological” (as Kappes would call it) statements are consistent with Cabasilas.
 This is an argument Kappes would never make.